ipfabric/docs/docs/IP_Fabric_Settings/administration/users.md

    ![User will be deleted dialog](../../images/settings/IP_Fabric_Settings-administration-users_users_table_delete_confirm.webp)

+!!! warning "Deleting User will Remove All Associated Data"

+    Resources to be deleted along with the user include:

+    - API tokens created by the user.
+    - Webhooks created by the user.
+    - Shared table links created by the user.
+    - Saved diagrams (graph views) created by the user.

 ## Disable Local User's Access

 To disable a local user's access to IP Fabric, follow the steps in